-An additional "device" that was tested successfully with a SmartCore, but not deployed in field trials, is a set of upward- and downward-looking micro-spectrometers in order to examine the possibility of monitoring surface reflectance estimates.
-The SmartCore was programmed to put together automatically the visible and near-infrared spectral radiance spectra (which come from separate micro-spectrometer heads) and compute the spectral reflectance spectrum from the two radiances (the upward-looking sensors look through a diffuser).
+An additional "device" that was tested successfully with a SmartCore, but not deployed in field trials, is a set of upwardand downward-looking microspectrometers to examine the possibility of monitoring surface reflectance estimates.
+The SmartCore was programmed to put together automatically the visible and near-infrared spectral radiance spectra (which come from separate microspectrometer heads) and compute the spectral reflectance spectrum from the two radiances (the upward-looking sensors look through a diffuser).
 Future deployments may also involve the use of webcams, which are expected to contribute both research and pedagogical benefits (Teillet et al., 2001).

-Host server, OpenGIS viewer and sensor server software
+Host server, OpenGIS viewer, and sensor server software

-The ISIES host server was designed and built to receive data from the sensorweb, process them and store them in a relational database.
-It is the host of a relational database and a file storage system that contains all ISIES data (remote sensing, in-situ and GIS).
-An automated two-way communication module was built to communicate with the SmartCore devices and retrieve the in-situ data on a daily basis.
+The ISIES host server was designed and built to receive data from the sensorweb, process the data, and store the data in a relational database.
+It is the host of a relational database and a file storage system that contains all ISIES data (remote sensing, in situ, and GIS).
+An automated two-way communication module was built to communicate with the SmartCore devices and retrieve the in situ data on a daily basis.
 It can also receive data and event alerts initiated by the sensorweb and communicated to the server by the SmartCore devices.
 The output files of this communication module are then parsed and the data are automatically stored in the relational database.
-A data integration engine was designed and developed to automatically run crop growth models using in-situ and remote sensing data to produce biomass and yield maps.
+A